 For many people, departure from their homes and the journey to Germany was chaotic and difficult.
 While some went willingly, others were captured by German forces or their collaborators on the street and loaded into trains.
 It is unclear how the passengers in this transport were chosen or whether they came from the same village or town.
 The film reveals that at least some of them were given enough notice to pack a bag or trunk.

-Upon their arrival, the workers were provided food, bathed, and sprayed with disenfectants.
+Upon their arrival, the workers were provided with food, made to bathe, and sprayed with disenfectants.
 Their belongings and clothing were boiled or treated with chemicals.
-Doctors evaluated their physical and mental health and categorized them according to Nazi ideas of perceived race and fitness for work.
+Doctors evaluated their physical and mental health and categorized them according to Nazi racial ideas and their apparent fitness for work.
 From this inspection point, laborers were sent to factories, farms, and camps.
-The papers pinned to their shirts would be replaced by badges reading “OST” (east) to indicate their inferior status as eastern workers.3 Those deemed unfit to work or found to be pregnant were returned, although not always to their home villages.4
+The papers pinned to their shirts would be replaced by badges reading “OST” (east) to indicate their status as eastern workers.3 Those deemed unfit to work or found to be pregnant were returned, although not always to their home villages.4

 As they departed for Germany, most of these laborers had no idea what their destinations were or what conditions awaited them—although German propaganda promised secure work and good wages.
 The trains they boarded—like those seen in this clip—usually were built to hold cargo or livestock and were not equipped to carry passengers.
 The train wagons had no toilets and were furnished only with straw.
 The workers in the featured film clip glance and laugh nervously at the camera.
 Most of them were likely leaving their families and hometowns for the first time.